Financial Literacy Scholarship Competition

 Our student financial literacy competition, in partnership with Harrisburg University of Science and Technology and Members 1st Federal Credit Union, gives students the ability to share what financial literacy means to them.

+It’s never too early to start learning how to be smart with your money.
 If you know how money works, you’re in a better position to understand where it’s going and you’re able to hold government accountable for how it’s being spent.

 Competition Results